mbaraa/mbaraa.com/files/blogs/fixing-nvme-ssd-problems-on-linux.md

 ### The Solution

-Nothing fancy, it's just a work around to disable APST, in which the drive stays on as long as the OS says so (i.e not suspended or hibernated)
+Nothing fancy, it's just a workaround to disable APST, in which the drive stays on as long as the OS says so (i.e. not suspended or hibernated)

 \
 All what we have to do is set that parameter to 0, which according to the NVMe driver in the Linux kernel, disables the feature.